complete-dope/codex/content/posts/Brushing-up-LLM.md

 ## Post training

 ### SFT
+Pure Imitation learning , model is learning out what the input data was and often reproduces the same thing back with minor modifications if any (here the model also learns special tokens , chat-templates)

 https://huggingface.co/docs/trl/en/sft_trainer
 SFT is supervised finetuning , we do to adapt a language model to a target dataset aka make model aware on our dataset, here the model learns about chat-template,